akshaychauhan-ac/front-end/css/README.md

             }

     3) display -
-        none - hides the element completely.
-        block - Displays an element as a block element (like <p>). inline - Displays an element as an inline element (like <span>).
-Any height and width will have no effect. inline-block - Displays an element as an inline-level block container.
+        o none - hides the element completely. o block - Displays an element as a block element (like <p>). o inline - Displays an element as an inline element (like <span>).
+Any height and width will have no effect. o inline-block - Displays an element as an inline-level block container.
                 The element itself is formatted as an inline element, but you can apply height and width values.

     4) Positioning
-        static - Default property.
-Elements are not affected by the TBLR properties. relative - Positioned relative to its normal position.
-Elements are adjusted by the TBLR properties. absolute - Positioned relative to the nearest positioned ancestor.
+        o static - Default property.
+Elements are not affected by the TBLR properties. o relative - Positioned relative to its normal position.
+Elements are adjusted by the TBLR properties. o absolute - Positioned relative to the nearest positioned ancestor.
-            If it has no positioned ancestors, it uses the document body, and moves along with page scrolling. fixed - Positioned relative to the viewport, it always stays in the same place even if the page is scrolled.
+            If it has no positioned ancestors, it uses the document body, and moves along with page scrolling. o fixed - Positioned relative to the viewport, it always stays in the same place even if the page is scrolled.

     5) Flexbox
         A Flexible Layout must have a parent element with the display property set to flex.